Sphereon-Opensource/PEX/README.md

 The Typescript data objects (models) used in PEX are generated from Sphereon's DIF PEX OpenAPI Spec component.
 The code for the component can be found at [PEX-OpenAPI github repository](https://github.com/Sphereon-Opensource/pex-openapi).
-This allows the generation of the objects in many languages and frameworks consistently by configuring the maven plugin.
+This allows the generation of the objects in many programming languages and frameworks consistently by configuring the maven plugin.

 ### The PEX Library supports the following actions: